CarlosOT2/GestaoProdutosVendas/.docs/en/How To Install.md

 1. Open terminal, go to the `GestãoProdutosVendas/front-end` directory and run command `npm i`
 2. If you're using a custom URL, go to `src\config` and change the variable `WebService` from file `config_websv.js` to your URL
 <br/>

+<h3> How to Configure Task Scheduler </h3>

+Configuring Task Scheduler is recommended but optional, you don’t need it for your website to work [How To Configure Task Scheduler](./How%20to%20Configure%20Task%20Scheduler.md)

+<h3> How to Configure AWS </h3>

+It is mandatory to have AWS configured correctly for your website to work correctly [How To Configure AWS](./How%20to%20Configure%20AWS.md)